Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor updated 5/2021

 A new research support further confirms the observation that physicians can under appreciate the severity of patient’s symptoms, especially if they overly rely on blood counts to tailor their treatment.
 This research demonstrated that achieving blood count control does not necessarily result in symptom control.

-Itching, especially after bathing, is a common and troublesome symptom of PV.
-Itching has been reported in up to 85% of patients.
+Itching and skin side effects are a common and troublesome symptom of PV.
+Itching has been reported in up to 85% of patients and is very troublesome after bathing in particular.

 Management of PV that Progresses to Myelofibrosis or Acute Myeloid Leukemia